rygo6/GTThreading/README.md

 - UniThread abstraction which does not assume the thread will be looping.
 - Functionality to call code from a Threaded method on MainThread.

-Please do consider forking my repo, and adding to it any solutions to Unity idiosyncratic System.Threading issues then submit a pull request.
-Such a common, base level functionality I do not believe belongs on the Asset Store with a price.

 License under the MIT License